tdlib/td/example/README.md

 See [tdlib-ruby](https://github.com/centosadmin/tdlib-ruby) for examples of Ruby bindings and a client for TDLib.
 See [example/ruby](https://github.com/tdlib/td/tree/master/example/ruby) for an example of logging in to Telegram using TDLib and `tdlib-ruby` gem.

+<a name="clojure"></a>
+## Using TDLib in Clojure projects

+TDLib can be used from the Clojure programming language through the [JSON](https://github.com/tdlib/td#using-json) interface.

+See [clojure-tdlib-json-wrapper](https://github.com/MityaSaray/clojure-tdlib-json-wrapper) for an example of TDLib Clojure bindings.

 <a name="emacslisp"></a>
 ## Using TDLib in Emacs Lisp projects